Determine Your Needs

 Starting the Discussion

-You'll want to be more general at the start to determine the overall project scope.
+We'll want to be more general at the start of discussions to determine the overall project scope.
 Be sure to include your current and future plans.

 As the discussion proceeds, we'll move more into specifics and how we can best accomplish your goals within your budget.

-Once we know the overall plan, we need to decide upon some specifics.
+Once we have fixed the overall plan, we need to decide upon some specifics.

 Sharing Each Other's Expertise

-You probably know more about your business or organization than I do, but getting the right message across will depend upon how well you can communicate your requirements.
+You probably know more about your business or organization than I do, but getting the right message across will depend upon how well you can communicate your requirements in the language of the Internet.

 I'll do my best to communicate the technical considerations in plain language.